How to Calculate CCA (Capital Cost Allowance)

-Then you will fill in the Personal and Business columns of Area D or E with the appropriate percentages for your use.
-For instance, if you have bought a snow blower for your business, but also use it to blow snow out of your own long driveway, you would enter 10% for personal and 90% for business in the personal and business columns relating to this piece of equipment.
+Next, complete the Personal and Business columns of Area D or E with the appropriate percentages.
+For instance, if you have bought a snow blower for your business but also use it to blow snow at your residence, you would enter 10% for personal and 90% for business in the personal and business columns for this piece of equipment.

-When you are done completing Area D and/or Area E, copy the numbers from column 5 for each CCA class to column 4 of Area A for each class.
+When you have completed Area D and/or Area E, copy the numbers from Column 5 for each CCA class to Column 4 of Area A for each class.

 Column 5 (UCC after additions and dispositions)

-Column 5 is calculated by adding Column 2 and 3 together and then subtracting Column 4.
+Column 5 is calculated by adding Column 2 and 3 together and subtracting Column 4.